2018 Barclays Arrival Premier Review

 - $100 Global Entry Credit: The U.S. Customs and Border Protection’s Global Entry program allows you to get back into the country faster after traveling abroad.
 But you have to apply for this privilege every five years, and it costs $100 each time.
 Fortunately, Arrival Premier has your back, giving you a statement credit if you charge the application fee to your card.

 - High APR: Barclays Arrival Premier was not built for carrying a balance from month to month.
 It doesn’t offer low introductory rates for purchases or balance transfers.
-And its regular APR has the potential to be well above average for a credit card that requires Excellent credit for approval.
+And its regular APR has the potential to be well above average for a credit card that requires good or better credit for approval.

 - No Initial Bonus: Time is money, and Arrival Premier makes you wait 12 months for your rewards bonus.
 Plus, if you spend less than $25,000 per year, this bonus won’t do more than cover your annual fee.